Matool

-Matool (also Mattul) is a village in the state of Kerala, India.
+Matool (also Mattul) is a village in Kannur Municipal Corporation of Kerala, India.
 It is located 19 km north of Kannur city.
 The Valapattanam River and Kuppam River meet the Arabian Sea at Mattool.
 Mattool can be accessed from Kannur via Azheekal, using the Mattool–Azheekal ferry, or through the Madakkara–Mattool Bridge from Irinavu Road.

 Matool is considered a boating destination with boat services to various coastal areas of Kannur district.

 Demographics

 As of 2011 India census, Mattool had a population of 27,806 with 12,464 (44.8%) males and 15,342 (55.2%) females.
-Mattool village have an area of 12.84 km^{2} with 4,564 families residing in it.
+Mattool has an area of 12.84 km^{2} with 4,564 families residing in it.
 The average sex ratio was 1231 higher than the state average of 1084.
 In Mattool, 14.7% of the population was under 6 years of age.
 Mattool had an average literacy of 95% higher than state average of 94%.